 - Beverages and snacks upon arrival and lunch before you leave

 - An exclusive tour of our weather station

 - The opportunity to experience Mount Washington's famous winter extremes

 Your adventure will begin at the base of the Mt.
 Washington Auto Road, where you'll meet your trip leaders and load the snowcat.
 As you ascend the 8-mile road, you'll take in the incredible scenery of Pinkham Notch and the Presidential Range while marveling at the power of a two-ton tracked vehicle plowing through massive snowdrifts.

-When you reach the top you will have gained more than 3,500 feet of elevation, traveling from the temperate forest, through tree line, and into to the alpine zone–a rugged, otherworldly landscape of earth and sky.
+When you reach the top you will have gained over 4,500 feet of elevation, traveling from the temperate forest, through tree line, and into the alpine zone–a rugged, otherworldly landscape of earth and sky.
 After unloading the snowcat you'll head inside the weather station and warm up with a hot beverage and snack.